whherry/bootstrap/site/content/docs/4.3/getting-started/webpack.md

 import { Tooltip, Toast, Popover } from 'bootstrap';
 {{< /highlight >}}

-Alternatively if you need just a few of our plugins, you may **import plugins individually** as needed:
+Alternatively, if you only need just a few of our plugins, you may **import plugins individually** as needed:

 {{< highlight js >}}
 import Alert from 'bootstrap/js/dist/alert';